maxh/maxheinritz.com/_essays/qualified-identifiers.md

 ## Persistence

 There are two main persistence options.
 Qids can be stored in full in a primary key `qid` TEXT-type column in Postgres, or just the UUID part can be stored in isolation in a UUID-type column.
 The latter may offer better [storage and runtime performance](https://stackoverflow.com/a/44101628), but it requires additional application logic to construct/deconstruct qids from UUIDs.
-To avoid this complexity, I prefer to use dedicated qid columns and have foreign references also held in columns ending in _qid.
+To avoid this complexity, I prefer to use dedicated qid columns and have foreign references also held in columns ending in `_qid`.

 ## Global look up